Assignment 5: Web Application with Models, Forms, and Images; ORM Queries

 - Incorporating user accounts, authentication (login), and registration

-This assignment is the third part of the case study.
+This assignment is the third and fourth parts of the case study.

-Here is a sample implementation: MiniInsta part 3.
+Here is a sample implementation: MiniInsta part 3 (uploading images, update/delete profile and posts).

 You do not need to match the data of this example, or even the way it is formatted.
 The look and feel of the application, as well as the data you dispaly, is entirely up to you.